spiffe/spiffe/standards/X509-SVID.md

 Leaf certificate SPIFFE IDs MUST have a non-root path component.
 The Subject field is not required, however the URI SAN extension MUST be marked as critical if Subject is omitted, per section 4.1.2.6 of [RFC 5280][1].
 See [section 4.1](#4.1.-basic-constraints) for information on X.509-specific properties which distinguish a leaf certificate from a signing certificate.

 ### 3.2.
 Signing Certificates
 An X.509 SVID signing certificate is one which has set `keyCertSign` in the key usage extension.
-It additionally has the `CA` flag set to `true` in the basic constraints extension (see [section 4.1](#4.1.-basic-constraints)).
+It additionally has the `cA` flag set to `true` in the basic constraints extension (see [section 4.1](#4.1.-basic-constraints)).
 That is to say, it is a CA certificate.

 A signing certificate SHOULD itself be an SVID.
 If present, the SPIFFE ID of a signing certificate MUST NOT have a path component, and MAY reside in the trust domain of any leaf SVIDs it issues.
 A signing certificate MAY be used to issue further signing certificates in the same or different trust domains.